 Reading is one of the best things that you can do with your children throughout their lives.
-It’s never too early or too late to start reading, but you need to continue to find new books for them to read.
+It’s never too early or too late to start reading to your little one.

 As your baby grows into a toddler, you’ll need to increase your home library.
 Finding the best books for 1-year-olds is simple enough and your toddler will thank you for adding to the fun and excitement of reading.

-Toddlers are ready for some more exciting stories.
-They still like simple picture books, but a one-year-old follows along with simple stories.
+Now that your baby has grown into a toddler, they are ready for some more exciting stories.
+They still like simple picture books, but a one-year-old is able to follow along with simple stories.

 You might find your toddler belly laughing at some of these best board books for 1-year-olds; we all love a silly book!